Charles Simms (lawyer): Personal life

-As the winter encampment at Valley Force began, on December 15, 1778 in Trenton, New Jersey, Col. Simms married Nancy Ann Douglass, daughter of Major William Douglass and Catherine Van Buskirk.
-The couple would have eight children, including William Douglas Simms (1783-1822),Catherine Simms Powell (1780-1872) and Ann Douglas Simms Wallach (1793-1832).
+As the winter encampment at Valley Forge began, on December 15, 1777, in Trenton, New Jersey, Col. Simms married Nancy Ann Douglass, daughter of Major William Douglass and Catherine Van Buskirk.
+The couple would have eight children, including William Douglas Simms (1783-1822), Catherine Simms Powell (1780-1872) and Ann Douglas Simms Wallach (1793-1832).

 In the 1787 Virginia Census, Simms owned two enslaved children and four adults in Alexandria, and property (including livestock) in Fairfax County, but no slaves.
 In the 1810 census, his seven member household included a boy and three girls under 10 years of age, as well as a teenage girl, but no slaves.

 Death and legacy

-Simms died on August 29, 1819 in Alexandria (then still part of the District of Columbia), and was buried with military and Masonic honors on August 31, 1819.
+Simms died on August 29, 1819, in Alexandria (then still part of the District of Columbia), and was buried with military and Masonic honors on August 31, 1819.
 He is interred at Christ Church Cemetery in Alexandria.
 Some of his papers are held by the Library of Congress.

 His descendants carried on the family's political involvement.
-His grandson Richard Wallach served as mayor of Washington, D.C. from 1861-1868, although his lawyer brother Charles Simms Wallach joined the Confederate Army and served as depot quartermaster at Petersburg.
+His grandson Richard Wallach served as mayor of Washington, D.C., from 1861 to 1868, although his lawyer brother Charles Simms Wallach joined the Confederate Army and served as depot quartermaster at Petersburg.
 His son-in-law Cuthbert Powell served as Alexandria's mayor before moving to Loudoun County, which he represented in both houses of the Virginia General Assembly and for a single term in the U.S. Congress; two of his grandsons died fighting for the Confederacy, one at each of the Battles of Manassas.